tu-team/2/doc/articles/KESW 2014/artificial_high_level_and_low_level_emotions.md

   2. Risky choices inclination: noradrenaline
   2. Number of options to process: noradrenaline

-We proposed the connection between Tomkins theory of affects, that Lovheim used as affective states base for his three dimensional model and Plutchik model of emotions [natureofemotions].
+We proposed the link between Tomkins theory of affects[tomkins1, tomkins2, tomkins3, quest], that Lovheim used as affective states base for his three dimensional model and psychological model of Robert Plutchik  [natureofemotions].
 To complete the model of computational emotions we proposed the mapping of high level emotions to neurotransmitters levels:

 1. **G(Optimism Intensity)** = 1.0 serotonin  + 1.0 dopamine + 0.5 noradrenaline;
 1. **G(Love Intensity)** = 0.75 serotonin + 1.0 dopamine + 0.0 noradrenaline;